[!NOTE]

 Read more at Kubewekend Session 1: Build up your host with Vagrant

-# Provision only master
+# Provision only the master node

-vagrant up k8s-master-machine --provider=virtualbox
+./scripts/setup.sh vagrant up k8s-master-machine

-vagrant up k8s-master-machine k8s-worker-machine-1 --provider=virtualbox
+./scripts/setup.sh vagrant up k8s-master-machine k8s-worker-machine-1

 [!NOTE]